 A Home Office spokesperson told Eastern Eye: “Forced marriage is a devastating crime and the government is committed to eliminating all forms of so-called honour-based abuse.
 The joint Home Office and Foreign Office Forced Marriage Unit continue to provide advice and support to victims and potential victims of forced marriage.”

 Aneeta Prem said: “We desperately need funding to update the app so we can put on the latest COVID advice.
 If there is anyone who codes or can update our app, we need your help.
 We are on-our-knees-desperate asking for help and support during this time.
 We need to update our app with great advice on what people can do if they need help during this lockdown.
 If we could speak to someone willing to volunteer their time, that would be helpful.”

 Eastern Eye has spoken to a victim of domestic abuse who feared she was going to be forced to marry.
 We have called her Zaeda to protect her identity.
 She is 22 years old and has faced physical abuse during the lockdown.

 What form did your abuse take?

-I’d take my clothes into school and get dressed into my ‘English clothes’, but my dad caught me one day walking with my friends.
+I’d take my clothes to school and get dressed into my ‘English clothes’, but my dad caught me one day walking with my friends.
 He stopped the car screaming at me and calling me a slag.
 I had to go home with him, and he mentally and physically tortured me all night.
-He punched me, dragged me around by my hair and kept telling me that I dressed that way because I wanted to have sex with men.
-He said that I was dirty and that I was bringing shame on the family.
+He punched me, dragged me around by my hair, and kept telling me that I dressed that way because I wanted to have sex with men.
+He said that I was dirty and that I was bringing shame to the family.
 I couldn’t understand why he was doing this to me, I was only wearing trousers and a top, you couldn’t see my legs or breasts or anything.

-How did it effect you?
+How did it affect you?

 How long were you abused?